 The following file structure will be created for configuration and certificate files:

-Put one or multiple CA certificates in .cer format in the folder example/compose/hermod/cacerts.
+- Put one or multiple CA certificates in base64 format with .cer file extension in the folder example/compose/hermod/cacerts.
 The filenames must not contain spaces.

 Put one or multiple certificate containers - including the whole certificate chain with any intermediate CA certificates - in pkcs#12 format (with .pfx or .p12 extension) in the folder example/compose/hermod/certificates.
 The filenames must not contain spaces.

-Failing to include intermediate CA certificates might produce erratic behaviour in the Nexus Personal Mobile app, which is very difficult to troubleshoot.
+Failing to include intermediate CA certificates might produce erratic behavior in the Smart ID Mobile App, which is very difficult to troubleshoot.

-The certificate containers are referred to from the configuration file cod-hermod.yml.
+The certificate containers are referred to from the configuration file application.yml (cod-hermod.yml).
 See below in the Hermod configuration section.

 The docker image can be loaded locally to each machine, or to the docker registry, and used remotely from several machines.